-COLUMBUS, OH – September 27, 2017 -- The board of directors of Worthington Industries, Inc. (NYSE:WOR) has declared a quarterly dividend of $0.21 per share.
-The dividend is payable on December 29, 2017, to shareholders of record December 15, 2017.
-This marks the 200th consecutive quarter that Worthington has paid a dividend since it became a public company in 1968.
+COLUMBUS, OH – September 26, 2018 -- The board of directors of Worthington Industries, Inc. (NYSE:WOR) has declared a quarterly dividend of $0.23 per share.
+The dividend is payable on December 28, 2018, to shareholders of record December 14, 2018.
+Worthington has paid a quarterly dividend since it became a public company in 1968.

 About Worthington Industries

-Worthington Industries is a leading global diversified metals manufacturing company with 2017 fiscal year sales of $3.0 billion.
-Headquartered in Columbus, Ohio, Worthington is North America’s premier value-added steel processor providing customers with wide ranging capabilities, products and services for a variety of markets including automotive, construction and agriculture; a global leader in manufacturing pressure cylinders for propane, refrigerant and industrial gases and cryogenic applications, water well tanks for commercial and residential uses, CNG and LNG storage, transportation and alternative fuel tanks, oil & gas equipment, and consumer products for camping, grilling, hand torch solutions and helium balloon kits; and a manufacturer of operator cabs for heavy mobile industrial equipment; laser welded blanks for light weighting applications; automotive racking solutions; and through joint ventures, complete ceiling grid solutions; automotive tooling and stampings; and steel framing for commercial construction.
-Worthington employs approximately 11,000 people and operates 85 facilities in 11 countries.
+Worthington Industries is a leading global diversified metals manufacturing company with 2018 fiscal year sales of $3.6 billion.
+Headquartered in Columbus, Ohio, Worthington is North America’s premier value-added steel processor providing customers with wide ranging capabilities, products and services for a variety of markets including automotive, construction and agriculture; a global leader in manufacturing pressure cylinders for propane, refrigerant and industrial gasses and cryogenic applications, water well tanks for commercial and residential uses, CNG and LNG storage, transportation and alternative fuel tanks, oil & gas equipment, and consumer products for camping, grilling, hand torch solutions and helium balloon kits; and a manufacturer of operator cabs for heavy mobile industrial equipment; laser welded blanks for light weighting applications; automotive racking solutions; and through joint ventures, complete ceiling grid solutions; automotive tooling and stampings; and steel framing for commercial construction.
+Worthington employs approximately 12,000 people and operates 84 facilities in 11 countries.

 Founded in 1955, the Company operates under a long-standing corporate philosophy rooted in the golden rule.
 Earning money for its shareholders is the first corporate goal.
 This philosophy serves as the basis for an unwavering commitment to the customer, supplier, and shareholder, and as the Company’s foundation for one of the strongest employee-employer partnerships in American industry.